After you’ve held your provisional P2 licence for at least 24 months you can progress to a full (unrestricted) driver licence.

 - Pass an eyesight test

-- Pay the licence and test fees, unless you’re eligible for a concession
+- Pay the licence fee, unless you’re eligible for a concession.

 What can I drive with a full car licence?